bimal66215/LMS/README.md

         }
     }```

-Note: You can create Database from MYSQL workbench using "CREATE DATABASE <name of the DataBase>"
+Note: You can create Database from MYSQL workbench using "CREATE DATABASE <'name of the DataBase'>"

 **2.** Make Migrations for the Application:<br><br>